greentfrapp/pysc2-RLagents/README.md

 The entire unfiltered action space for an SC2LE agent.

 It contains 524 base actions / functions with 101938719 possible actions given a minimap_resolution of (64, 64) and screen_resolution of (84, 84).

+### List of Argument Types

+The entire list of argument types for use in the actions / functions.

+It contains 13 argument types with descriptions.